Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Strøget

-After a long morning investigating Danish history, kick back and relax in the afternoon with some retail therapy.
-The most famous shopping street in Copenhagen, Strøget is a pedestrian-only walkway lined with luxury designer stores and Danish boutiques.
-Since you can find storefronts like Gucci and Zara anywhere, explore Scandinavian design concept shops instead to get a pulse on local aesthetics and maybe pick up a souvenir for the living room while you’re at it!
+After exploring Danish history, relax in the afternoon with retail therapy.
+The most famous shopping street in Copenhagen, Strøget 5 minutes away is a pedestrian-only walkway lined with luxury designer stores and Danish boutiques.
+Since global storefronts like Gucci and Zara can be found anywhere, explore Scandinavian design instead to get a pulse on local aesthetics and snag a souvenir for the living room!

 Dinner — Fleisch

-Both a butcher selling high-quality meats and a restaurant serving those same provisions to diners, Michelin Guide Fleisch delivers simple rustic dishes that pack a punch.
-Serving traditional smørrebrød at lunchtime, dinner offerings include an extremely-reasonably priced five-course tasting.
-This “butcher’s menu” includes three seasonal appetizers, two mains, and a dessert for only DKK 465 or ~$70.
+Both a high-quality butcher and restaurant serving those same provisions to diners, Michelin Guide Fleisch delivers simple rustic dishes that pack a punch.
+Traditional smørrebrød dominates lunchtime until 3:00 PM, while dinner beginning at 5:30 PM offers a reasonably-priced three-course tasting.
+This “butcher’s menu” includes an appetizer, main, and dessert for only DKK 425 or ~$70.

-I was already so stuffed that I ended up just ordering their winter pork cheeks with a glass of Danish rose wine and a caramel crème brûlée for dessert—but in the end spent nearly the same amount going à la carte.
-The buttery pork cheeks melted in my mouth and the cranberry sauce dressing the meat was the perfect winter treat!
+I was already stuffed and opted for their winter pork cheeks with a glass of Danish rose wine and caramel crème brûlée for dessert—but spent nearly the same going à la carte.
+The buttery pork melted in my mouth and the cranberry sauce was the perfect winter treat!

-If you happen to be solo traveling to Copenhagen, Fleisch has bar counter seating which coincidentally looks directly into the drink prep area.
-Since I was essentially staring at the kind Fleisch servers throughout my meal, I ended up chatting with two of them throughout dinner.
-Dining alone can be intimidating enough, so I truly appreciated the kind warmth from both of these local Danes as we discussed our respective cultures—and I was quickly informed the rainbow canal street Nyhavn is pronounced “noo-houn” not “nie-haven.”
+For solo travel to Copenhagen, Fleisch has bar counter seating which coincidentally looks into the prep area.
+While essentially staring at the servers, I ended up chatting with two throughout my meal.
+Dining alone can be intimidating enough, so I truly appreciated the kind warmth from these local Danes as we discussed our respective cultures—and I was quickly informed Nyhavn is pronounced “noo-houn” not “nie-haven.”

 Day 2